Keeping Your Cat's Mouth Healthy

 - Pawing and drooling

 You know your cat best and will be the first one to spot any of these unusual signs.
-Contact your vet if your pet's eating habits change or she seems to be in pain.
+Contact your vet if your pet's eating habits change or they seem to be in pain.

 Cat Oral Health Problems